 Am I a good candidate for spine injections?

 If you are suffering from any of several spinal conditions, you may be a good candidate for injections in the spine.
-For example, epidural steroid injections may provide pain relief if you have a herniated disc, degenerative disc disease, or spinal stenosis.
+For example, epidural injection in Houston may provide pain relief if you have a herniated disc, degenerative disc disease, or spinal stenosis.
 Spine injections may be a good treatment option if you have acute or chronic pain originating in the spine.

 What can I expect with spine injections?